Convergence of the Integral Fluctuation Theorem estimator for nonequilibrium Markov systems

 In Section \ref{sec:Estimate} we show a numerical recipe---formerly discussed in \cite{Rohwer2015} and applied here for the first time to the fluctuating entropy production rate of Markov processes---that allows one to properly set up an experimental protocol or a numerical simulation showing good convergence of the statistical estimator to IFT.
 Furthermore, for the particular case of Markov chains that quickly decorrelate over time, we show that the IFT estimator can be greatly improved enlarging its convergence region.
+That decorrelation over time improves convergence of Markov-chain estimators is a result already known in the literature~\cite{Duffy2005,Rohwer2015,Sokal1997}, but here we exploit it in a physical context, improving convergence of the IFT estimator.
 We corroborate our study with two illustrative examples of, respectively, an i.i.d.\ and a three-state Markov chain showing that estimates of the relevant parameters well match numerical simulations.
 We conclude in Section \ref{sec:concl} with a discussion of the results obtained, open questions, and ideas for future works.